What are the symptoms of depression?

 Types of Therapy for Depression

 Studies surrounding depression therapy conclude that psychotherapy can affect the areas of the brain that deal with emotional regulation, which improve brain function.
 These recent studies show that drugs are not always required when treating people coping with depression.
-There are different types depression counselling and therapy available to address each individual case.
+There are different types of depression counselling and therapy available to address each individual case.
 Types of depression treatments include: Interpersonal Therapy, Cognitive Therapy, Behavioural Therapy and Psychodynamic Therapy.
 When appropriate, therapy techniques are combined to effectively target depression problems.

 Postpartum depression is depression that may start during pregnancy or at any time up to a year after the birth of a child.
 A parent experiencing postpartum depression may not enjoy the baby, and have thoughts around harming themselves or their baby.